arduino/help-center-content/content/Hardware Support/Core Boards/Adding-UNO-R4-WiFi-to-Arduino-IoT-Cloud-results-in-a-The-device-found-is-not-compatible-error.md

 ---
-title: "If you get a "The device found is not compatible" error when adding UNO R4 WiFi to Arduino IoT Cloud"
+title: Adding UNO R4 WiFi to Arduino IoT Cloud results in a "The device found is not compatible" error
 ---

 When setting up **Arduino UNO R4 WiFi** in IoT Cloud, you may get this message: